kmalkic/MKTween/README.md

 > The `MKTween.framework` is automagically added as a target dependency, linked framework and embedded framework in a copy files build phase which is all you need to build on the simulator and a device.

 ---

+## Credits

+Kevin Malkic

+## License

+MKTween is released under the MIT license.
+See LICENSE for details.